Piano Sonata No. 29 (Beethoven)

 The Piano Sonata No. 29 in B♭ major, Op.
 106 (known as the Große Sonate für das Hammerklavier, or more simply as the Hammerklavier) by Ludwig van Beethoven was composed in 1817 and published in 1818.
-The sonata is widely viewed as one of the most important works of the composer's third period and a pivotal work between his third and late period.
+The sonata is widely viewed as one of the most important works of the composer's third period and a pivotal work between his middle and late period.
 It is also considered to be Beethoven's most technically challenging piano composition and one of the most demanding solo works in the classical piano repertoire.
 The first documented public performance was in 1836 by Franz Liszt in the Salle Érard in Paris to an enthusiastic review by Hector Berlioz.

 Background

-Prior to the creation of the Hammerklavier sonata, the years between 1807 and 1812 were considered one of Beethoven's most productive period.
+Prior to the creation of the Hammerklavier sonata, the years between 1807 and 1812 were considered one of Beethoven's most productive periods.
 During that time, he composed four symphonies (Nos.
 5 through 8), three piano sonatas (opp.
 78–81a), the Piano Concerto No. 5, "Emperor", the Mass in C major, and various chamber works.
 After this period, Beethoven's output reduced drastically, although scholars disagree on when exactly this period of decreased activity began, with the date ranging from 1812 to 1816.